 - Break the Cutie: Smart Lady loses her cheery attitude at the end when she is ordered to execute Murakami.

-- Darker and Edgier: Even more bleak than the 555 TV show, with most of humanity having been exterminated while Orphenochs dominate the planet, and few on either side working towards any kind of peace.
+- Darker and Edgier: Even more bleak than the 555 TV show, in fact, this is the darkest and saddest movie in Kamen Rider history, with most of humanity having been exterminated while Orphenochs dominate the planet, and few on either side working towards any kind of peace, plus multiple deaths.